Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-R0S19_caQuw,378.46,384.72.md

 ### Transcript

 > elk writes &quot;Why don't I have a beta key?
 Colon three.&quot; Well make your contenders record 25 you know, and maybe we can talk.
+TheTitan84 writes &quot;If I buy the game on the Epic games story now